Back to Blog

 Browser text-to-speech

 Have you ever wondered how your income measures up against others?
 The concept of percentiles offers a straightforward way to find out where you stand financially compared to the rest of the population.
-By understanding how your income percentile is calculated, you can gain valuable insights into your financial position.
-In this article, we'll break down the process of calculating income percentiles, provide real-world examples, and highlight some important considerations to keep in mind.
+By understanding how your income percentile is calculated, you can gain valuable insights into your financial position, allowing you to benchmark your progress and set realistic financial goals.
+In this article, we'll break down the process of calculating income percentiles, provide real-world examples with specific data, and highlight some important considerations to keep in mind.
+We'll also explore the limitations of using income percentiles as a sole measure of financial well-being.

 Here's a straightforward formula for calculating your percentile: